taih304/Linux-Shell/Physical layer/OS overview.md

 * **C-Runtime library**
 * **System shared libraries**
 * **Root filesystem**

+When an embedded Linux is commercialized, e.g Raspberry Pi board, IMX board, Beaglebone board, their vendors will provide us the 4 main components (Bootloader, Kernel, Rootfs and toolchain) in a single package, known as  **BSP** - **Board Support Package**.

 # Building a Linux Embedded System
 Building an embedded Linux system requires:
 1. A cross toolchain.